planttheidea/react-parm/README.md

 * `isPure` => should `PureComponent` be used to construct the underlying component class instead of `Component` (defaults to `false`)
 * `getInitialState` => if a method is passed, then it is parmed and used to derive the initial state instead of the static `state` property
+* `getInitialValues` => If a method is passed, then it is parmed and used to derive initial instance values
+  * Expects an object to be returned, where a return of `{foo: 'bar'}` will result in `instance.foo` being `"bar"`
+* `onConstruct` => If a method is passed, then it is called with the instance as parameter at the end of construction

 #### createComponentRef